akshayinbox/cs451-chess-drexel/README.md

 1. run the command "ant jar"
 2. run the command "java -jar ChessOfChampions.jar"
+3. The built .jar file is now inside of build/jar.

 PLAY INSTRUCTIONS:

+Launching App:
+1. Double click the jar file to open the game.

 Hosting:
 1. Hit "Connect" in the top left corner.